ShaneR31/Final-Flatiron-Capstone/README.md

 ## Repository Navigation
 - An explanation of the repository organization

-- Our repositoty has 5 branches, 4 branches allocated to the team members, a main branch that includes a final notebook, a final presentation, a Read Me file as well as a .gitignore file
+  Our repositoty has 5 branches, 4 branches allocated to the team members for their individual contributions, a main branch that includes a final notebook, a final presentation, a Read Me file as well as a .gitignore file

 - Links to the final notebook and presentation
 - Reproduction instructions (or a link to them)